gloryadeh/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 0-memset.c fills memory area with a constant byte 1-memcpy copies a memory area
 2-strchr locates a character in a string
+3-strspn gets the legth of a prefix substring